-The second sample is a control group of 10 industrial economies that were not inflation targeters during the 1990s: Denmark, France, Germany, Italy, Japan, the Netherlands, Norway, Portugal, Switzerland, and the US.
-Among these are two countries that can be classified as implicit inflation targeters (as argued by Bernanke, Laubach, Mishkin and Posen, 1999) although they have also explicit monetary targets in place (Germany and Switzerland, the latter country adopting almost full-fledged inflation targeting in December 1999 ?), two countries without explicit targets (Japan and the U.S.), and the remaining 6 European countries that targeted the exchange rate (they were tied to the deutschmark) before adopting the euro in 1999.
+The second sample is a control group of 9 industrial economies that were not inflation targeters during the 1990s: Denmark, France, Germany, Italy, Japan, Norway, Portugal, Switzerland, and the US.
+Among these are two countries (Germany and Switzerland) that had explicit monetary targets in place during most of the 1990s3 could be classified as implicit inflation targeters (as argued by Bernanke, Laubach, Mishkin and Posen, 1999), two countries without explicit targets (Japan and the U.S.), and the remaining 5 European countries that targeted their exchange rate to the deutschmark before adopting the euro in 1999.4

 Inflation targeters exhibit some commonalities and many differences in inflation targeting preconditions, target design, and operational features.
-The following stylized facts emerge from country experiences and features, as summarized in Table 2.
+Four stylized facts emerge from country experiences and features, as summarized in Table 2.